szk2s/spectrum2mpe/README.md

 # spectrum2mpe

 > Convert spectrum data from MATLAB or SPEAR, into Standard MIDI File which is compatible with MPE applications.
+> This is the core engine of [spectral-mpe-editor](https://github.com/szk2s/spectral-mpe-editor)
+> ***Listen to the demo sounds [here](https://drive.google.com/drive/folders/1xU2hxmzMhu4SbaaS6ggDsQUYxpIQMYT8?usp=sharing)!!***

 ## Table of Contents